ravisohal/GenerativeAI-MedicalBot/README.md

-# End-to-End Medical Chatbot - Generative AI
+# Generative AI Projects: Medical Chatbot using RAG for learning purpose

 ## How to Run?